emmt/TclTk.jl/docs/src/dialogs.md

 The `TclTk` package exports a number of dialog widgets provided by `Tk`.
-Dialog options are specified as `key => val` pairs where `key` is the option name (a string, a symbol, or a Tcl object) without its leading dash and `val` is the option value.
+Dialog options are specified as `key => val` pairs where `key` is the option name (a string, a symbol, or a Tcl object) without its leading hyphen and `val` is the option value.
 The value returned returned when the dialog is closed depend on the type of dialog, it is usually a string but it may also be a vector of strings (for instance, if multiple selection is allowed in the `tk_getOpenFile` dialog).

 For example: